 Tip: The first time you click on a point, Excel will select the whole line.
 Click on the point a second time to select just the point.
 If you have done this correctly, Excel will highlight your point.

-- The macros will calculate a new set of control limits starting at the data point you selected.
+- QI Macros will calculate a new set of control limits starting at the data point you selected.
 Note: you can do this more than once on a chart.
 The example below shows three separate sets of control limits:

 Don't forget to rerun stability analysis using the new control limits.
-Click on the chart sheet.
-Use QI Macros menu to select "Analyze Stability With Control Chart Rules."
-QI Macros will rerun stability analysis using the new control limits.
+Click on the chart sheet and use the QI Macros menu to select "Analyze Stability."
+QI Macros will then rerun stability analysis using the new control limits.

-Want to Create an Interrupted Time Series Using QI Macros?
-See Instructions Below:
+Use a Blank Row to Create an Interrupted Time Series

 You can create an Interrupted Time Series chart by simply performing a Show Process Change at the end and beginning of your two different series!